GoogleChrome/web.dev/src/site/content/en/blog/browser-fs-access/index.md

 ---
 layout: post
-title: Reading and writing files and directories with the browser-nativefs library
+title: Reading and writing files and directories with the browser-fs-access library
 authors:
   - thomassteiner
 description: |
   All modern browsers can read local files and directories; however, true write access, that is, more than just downloading files, is limited to browsers that implement the File System Access API.
-  This post introduces a support library called browser-nativefs that acts as an abstraction layer on top of the File System Access API and that transparently falls back to legacy approaches for dealing with files.
+  This post introduces a support library called browser-fs-access that acts as an abstraction layer on top of the File System Access API and that transparently falls back to legacy approaches for dealing with files.
 scheduled: true
 date: 2020-07-27
-# updated: 2020-06-30
+updated: 2021-01-27
 hero: hero.jpg
 tags:
   - blog